troystribling/BlueCap/Documentation/CentralManager.md

 ### <a name="central_peripheral_connection">Peripheral Connection</a>

 After discovering a `Peripheral` a connection must be established to run discovery and begin messaging.
-Connecting and maintaining a connection to a Bluetooth device can be difficult since signals are weak and devices may have relative motion. `BlueCap`. `Peripherals` can be configured to automatically attempt reconnection on connection timeouts and disconnections.
+Connecting and maintaining a connection to a Bluetooth device can be difficult since signals are weak and devices may have relative motion. `BlueCap` `Peripherals` can be configured to automatically attempt reconnection on connection timeouts and disconnections.

 To connect to a `Peripheral` use The `Peripheral` method,